 What If I cannot attend my scheduled class?

 We require 24 hours notice to be able to do a Make-up Class.
-1 Make-up class is permitted for each session, within each session.
-Make-up class will be scheduled into an existing class.
-If however there is no class we will have 1 or 2 Make-up classes added every month to the Schedule.
+1 Make-up class is permitted for each full priced session, within each session.
+Make-up Classes are not permitted on Discounted, Special Price or Free classes.
 If you did not give 24hours notice and did not show up you will not be given this concession.

 What is the difference between Intro and Level 1?

 Intro is 4 weeks and is designed to introduce you to the pole in a safe, controlled manor, in order to gain your confidence to move on to higher levels.
 Intro focuses more on momentum creation and creating a comfort level to learn to fly!
-Level 1 is longer by 2 weeks and you learn twice as much as an Intro, still of beginner level but longer in length, focusing on postural alignments and safe fun flight!
+Level 1 is longer by 2 weeks and you learn significantly more movements as an Intro, still of beginner level..but longer in length, focusing on postural alignments and safe fun flight!

 It says Intro do I have to start there or can I go Into Level 1?